-- 5. Children's Book - Written, illustrated and constructed by 4-H'er.
+- 5. Children's Book Written, illustrated and constructed by 4-H'er.
 May be written for a specific with text relating to that child or for children of certain age range.
 Indicate appropriate age range.
 Construction paper, computer print-out, cloth or poster board may be used.
-Illustrations may be drawn, photographs, appliqués, magazine pictures or reassembled from other books. - 6.
-Surprise Suitcase Fill suitcase with homemade or store-bought items for children you baby-sit.
+Illustrations may be drawn, photographs, appliqués, magazine pictures or reassembled from other books.
+See no. 707, Books for Children.
+Do not confuse with Class 1, Baby Book. - 6.
+Surprise Suitcase Fill suitcase with homemade or store bought items for children you baby-sit.
 Could include books, puzzles, games, play dough, balls, and costumes.
-Indicate the appropriate age child to use each item.
+Indicate appropriate age child to use each item.
 Include records of how children have responded to materials.
 Package in suitcase that can be taken to the home.
+See No. 722, Child Care Kit.
 May include commercial puzzles.
 Contents need to be in a suitcase or a container with a lid. - 7.
 Create a Game Create a board game or card game to teach a specific topic to a child.
 Examples might include but are not limited to: Hygiene practices, exercise and fitness, safety, etc. Game boards must be 14" x 22" and must be permanently signed and dated on the back prior to lamination.
 Make sure to laminate game boards, cards or any pieces made of paper so that they are durable.
 Include written instructions of the rules of the game.
 Note in the instructions the age appropriateness of the game.